srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 **The value of an NFT is what you believe it to be.**

 Crypto evangelists would have you believe this too, except they'd word it very differently.
-But you can't get the world to agree on this strange belief system where 32x32 pixel dudes are worth thousands of dollars.
+But you can't get the world to agree on this strange belief system where nearly identical 32x32 pixel people are supposed to encapsulate an "idea" worth thousands of dollars.

-To many, it just doesn't make sense.
+To most, it just won't make sense.
-Why does this clump of pixels cost 1M$?
+Why should this clump of pixels cost 1M$?
-Just because.

 <img src="https://cryptopotato.com/wp-content/uploads/2021/03/cryptopunk.jpg" width="200" height="200"/>